-The District is a participating employer of the Florida Municipal Pension Trust Fund (FMPTF) which provides the District's pension plan with administrative and investment services.
+The District is a participating employer of the Florida Municipal Pension Trust Fund (FMPTF), which provides the District's pension plan with administrative and investment services.
 All employee pension plan assets are included in the trust's Master Trust Fund and are invested by the FMPTF through the Florida Municipal Investment Trust (FMIvT) for the benefit of the District, employees and beneficiaries.
-The FMIvT is Local Government Investment Pool (an external investment pool for GASB reporting purposes) and the District has a beneficial interest in FMIvT Portfolio A and not the individual securities held within the portfolio.
+The FMIvT is a Local Government Investment Pool (an external investment pool for GASB reporting purposes) and the District has a beneficial interest in FMIvT Portfolio A and not the individual securities held within the portfolio.
 Portfolio "A" strives for a ratio of 60% Equities/40% Fixed Income.
 These investments are reported at fair value within the pool.
-At September 30, 2017, the District's investment in the FMPTF was \$4,890,435.
+At September 30, 2020, the District's investment in the FMPTF was \$7,492,436.

-The District measures and records the investment in the pool using fair value measurement guidelines established by generally accepted accounting principles.
+The District measures and records the investment in the pool using fair value measurement guidelines established by accounting principles generally accepted in the United States of America.
 These guidelines recognize a three-tiered fair value hierarchy, as follows: